-Each year I set the intention to gather pine pollen, and each year I miss the season.
+Each year I set the intention to gather specific plants, and each year I miss some.
+Miss their gathering time.

 Yet out of this frustration comes forth a delight.
-You’ve gotta love paradox!
+You’ve got to love paradox.

-Let’s face it, if you forget something from the market, you can always nip down the shop again and it will be brightly displayed… even if it is months out of season.
+If you forget something from the shop, you can always go back.
+And the forgotten item will be on display, even if it is not in season.

 Foraging has taught me many life lessons.
-It goes way beyond simply putting food on my table, and is instead a lesson in living.
+It goes way beyond putting food on the table and is instead a lesson in living.

-I love how nature is such a wise teacher, when I pay attention to it.
+I love how nature is such a wise teacher.

-This week, I want to encourage you to step outside, and find a plant that is just starting to grow.
+This week, I want to encourage you to step outside and find a plant that is starting to grow.

 I want you to take notice of this plant every time you walk past it.

 Try picking it at different stages.
 Then open a notebook and start recording its taste, texture, and anything else that you notice.